JetBrains/kotlin-web-site/docs/topics/kapt.md

 The `kotlin-kapt` Gradle plugin can report statistics on the number of generated files for each annotation processor.

 This is useful to track if there are unused annotation processors as a part of the build.
-You can use the generated report for finding modules that trigger unnecessary annotation processors and update the modules to prevent that.
+You can use the generated report to find modules that trigger unnecessary annotation processors and update the modules to prevent that.

 Enable the statistics in two steps:
 * Set the `showProcessorStats` flag to `true` in your `build.gradle.kts`: